-Final reports may require you to:
+Final reports must:

-- include evidence of your completion of agreed activities and outcomes - show the total eligible expenditure incurred to date
+- include evidence of your completion of agreed activities and outcomes - show the total eligible expenditure incurred to date.

 The final report must be submitted by the report due date stipulated in your grant agreement.

 You must tell us of any reporting delays with us as soon as you become aware of them.